How to get your dental practice compliant: The 4 components of compliance

 By committing to these best practices, dental practitioners can uphold the highest standards of care and demonstrate professional integrity.

-For additional resources, refer to the ADA Infection Control Policies, the DCNZ Infection Control Standard, and the NHMRC Infection Control Guidelines.
+For additional resources, refer to the ADA Infection Prevention and Control Guidelines, the DCNZ Infection Prevention and Control Practice Standard, and the NHMRC Australian Guidelines for the Prevention and Control of Infection in Healthcare.

-If you need assistance developing an ICMP template, setting up an audit framework, or delivering staff training, expert help is available to ensure your practice remains
+If you need assistance developing an IPMP template, setting up an audit framework, or delivering staff training, expert help is available to ensure your practice remains compliant.

 Comments